ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 ## Mounting NFS/{{site.data.keyword.filestorage_short}}

 The process for mounting the {{site.data.keyword.filestorage_short}} is the same.
 Because the mount is NFS, you can specify more options by using the `Options=` line in the mount file.

 In the example, NFS is set to mount at `/data/www`.
 The NFS mount point of the {{site.data.keyword.filestorage_short}} instance can be obtained from the {{site.data.keyword.filestorage_short}} listing page or through an API call `SoftLayer_Network_Storage::getNetworkMountAddress()`.
+{:tip}

 ```
 $ cat data-www.mount